xquery/rxq/README.md

 # Setting up the example-site on MarkLogic 6

-The easist way to see RXQ in action is to setup the example application under src/example-site.
+The easist way to see RXQ in action is to setup the example application under [src/example-site](https://github.com/xquery/rxq/tree/master/src/example-site).

 First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
 Second, create an appserver, providing the following details;

-* root: provide example-site directory
+* _root_: provide directory where example-site resides on your filesystem
-* error handler: /rxq-rewriter.xqy?mode=error
+* _error handler_: `/rxq-rewriter.xqy?mode=error`
-* rewrite handler: /rxq-rewriter.xqy?mode=rewrite
+* _rewrite handler_: `/rxq-rewriter.xqy?mode=rewrite`

 With everything setup, you can now point your web browser to the created app (e.g. http://<host>:<port>/) and you should see html page.